These vegan blueberry breakfast bars are healthy oatmeal bars with a juicy, sweet blueberry chia seed jam and crunchy oatmeal crumble on top.

 - Lemon zest – optional and only if you are using untreated lemon!

-These vegan gluten-free breakfast bars store really well in the fridge in an airtight container for up to one week.
+These vegan, gluten-free breakfast bars store really well in the fridge in an airtight container for up to one week.

 I know that many of you love paleo vegan options for my recipes which means finding a grain-free alternative.

 - Almond flour – use this flour instead of oat flour.

 - Preheat oven to 350°F (180°C).
-Line a baking pan size 8 inches x 8 inches with parchment paper.
+Line an 8-inch x 8-inch baking pan with parchment paper.
 Set aside.

-- In a large mixing bowl, combine all the crust ingredients: oat flour, rolled oats, maple syrup, melted coconut oil, salt and vanilla.
+- In a large mixing bowl, combine all the crust ingredients: oat flour, rolled oats, maple syrup, melted coconut oil, salt, and vanilla.

 - Squeeze the batter with your hands to bring all the ingredients in contact and create a dough that sticks together.
 If too dry (may happen if you are using a coarse oat flour), add 1-2 tablespoons of water, add 1 at a time, until the dough is soft and stick together.